Kitchen Table vs. Dining Table

 - For an easier time adding extra diners, pedestal style tables are more forgiving.
 Because there are no legs around the outside of the table it fitting extra guests around the table is much easier.

 - In a kitchen that doesn’t have an island or has limited counter space, a counter height table can be ideal.
-Since it will be at the same level as your counters, it can be used like an island to extend your prep area when you need extra space.
+Since it will be at the same level as your counters, it can be used as an island to extend your prep area when you need extra space.
 Because of the unconventional height, they tend to have a casual feel.

 - Consider distressed finishes for wood tables that are utilized on a daily basis.
 This will disguise nicks and dings that inherently come with life’s activities.

-- If you are utilizing a fine-furniture high end table for daily use, including meals, homework, project table, and such; consider protecting your investment with a table pad and cover.
+- If you are utilizing a fine-furniture high-end table for daily use, including meals, homework, project table, and such; consider protecting your investment with a table pad and cover.

 This quick chart gives you an idea of common size and shapes of kitchen vs dining room tables: